The Music Room

 forever float on a sea of unrestrained happiness.

-the music I so love, no longer plays.
+the music I so loved, no longer plays.